sebivenlo/esd-2024-envoy/Workshop materials/Demo/Assignments/Assignment_1-L4_Envoy_Proxy_(TCP)/READ.md

 Specify the type of your config.
 This icludes, "@type", "stat_prefix" and "cluster".

 #### HINT
-A code snippet of the almost ready filter!
+A code snippet of the almost completed filter!
 ALMOST!!!

 ```yaml
 - name: envoy.filters.network.tcp_proxy